clarkgrubb/data-tools/doc/jar-awk.1.md

 : the regular expression

 -l REGEX, \--line-delimiter=REGEX
-: a regular expression for identifying the
+: a regular expression for identifying lines between records.

 -s, \--strict
 : exit with error message and nonzero status when a record line cannot be parsed as a key and value; this only has an effect with the -F flag.